PrabuMadhavan/prabumadhavan.github.io/_pages/students.md

 ---
 layout: archive
-title: "Students"
+title: "Research"
 permalink: /students/
 author_profile: true
 ---

 ## Research supervision/advising

 Currently I do not have any new funding for PhD scholarships.

 If you have funding for a scholarship and would like to consider applying for a PhD scholarship in our lab, please first read our [Missions and values](/mission_and_values.md)  to ensure that our lab aligns with what you aim to do.